 Algo va a suceder… (World Premiere)

 Symphony No. 4, Op.
 36

 The Fort Worth Symphony Orchestra takes the health and safety of our patrons, musicians, and staff very seriously.
 In light of the continued spread of COVID-19 around the country and now in Tarrant County, and in consideration of current guidance from health officials, the FWSO has made the difficult decision to cancel all concerts scheduled through May 17.
 The FWSO is actively monitoring developments, and will provide updates as we learn more.

 Augustin Hadelich Performs Paganini

 Plan Your Concert Experience

-Gain extra insights into our Symphonic programs with Shield-Collins Bray, who presents Concert Conversations one hour prior to each Symphonic Concert.
+Gain extra insights into our Symphonic programs with Shields-Collins Bray, who presents Concert Conversations one hour prior to each Symphonic Concert.
 These free pre-concert lectures take place inside the auditorium and often feature recorded excerpts of music you will be hearing performed live as well as conversations with guest artists and visiting composers.

 About Bass Performance Hall